Tulsa County officials agree to pay $7 million to settle lawsuit filed after two detainees die in jail

-Tulsa County officials have agreed to pay $7 million to settle federal civil rights claims made on behalf of two Tulsa Jail detainees who died in 2011 and 2012.
+Tulsa County officials have agreed to pay $7 million to settle federal civil rights claims made on behalf of two Tulsa County jail detainees who died in 2011 and 2012.

 Respective payouts of $3.6 million and $3.4 million will go to the estates of Gwendolyn Young, 52, and Gregory Brown, 56.

-Attorney Dan Smolen said the two settlements are part of one lawsuit brought in 2013 that involved three people who died either at the Tulsa Jail or shortly after being transferred to a hospital during former Sheriff Stanley Glanz’s administration.
+Attorney Dan Smolen said the two settlements are part of one lawsuit brought in 2013 that involved three people who died either at the jail or shortly after being transferred to a hospital during former Sheriff Stanley Glanz’s administration.

-A spokesman for current Tulsa County Sheriff Vic Regalado declined to comment on the settlements.
+A spokesman for current Sheriff Vic Regalado declined to comment on the settlements.

-Brown died March 8, 2012, at a local hospital after being detained at the Tulsa Jail from Feb 18 to Feb.
+Brown died March 8, 2012, at a local hospital after being detained at the Tulsa County jail from Feb 18 to Feb.
 29, 2012, according to court records.

 A jail doctor treated Brown for days for pain caused by kidney stones.
-Just prior to being transported to a hospital, the doctor changed his diagnosis of Brown to a small bowel obstruction, court records show.
+Just before Brown was transported to a hospital, the doctor changed his diagnosis to a small-bowel obstruction, court records show.

-Brown underwent emergency surgery at the hospital after a surgeon determined Brown suffered from a bowel perforation and peritonitis, according to court records.
-Brown died after spending over a week in the intensive care unit of the hospital.
+Brown underwent emergency surgery at the hospital after a surgeon determined that he had a bowel perforation and peritonitis, according to court records.
+Brown died after spending more than a week in the hospital's intensive care unit.

 Two days before she died, she told jail staff she had been throwing up blood.
-That prompted one unidentified jail worker to look at the vomit and say there was “not enough blood” and that it looked like Kool-Aid, according to court records.
+One unidentified jail worker looked at the vomit and said there was “not enough blood” and that it looked like Kool-Aid, according to court records.

-Young continued to complain of serious medical needs while at the jail.
+Young continued to complain of serious medical needs while in the jail.

 Minutes before she died, she told a nurse she was having difficulty breathing and asked to be taken to a hospital.
 A nurse turned down her request, telling Young to take her medication.

-A federal judge in an October summary judgment ruling, noted that while construing evidence in her favor as required, it would “support a finding that jail detention and medical staff were deliberately indifferent to Ms. Young’s serious medical needs.”
+A federal judge noted in an October summary judgment ruling that construing evidence in her favor, as required, would “support a finding that jail detention and medical staff were deliberately indifferent to Ms. Young’s serious medical needs.”

 The two deaths and another were the focus of a lawsuit initially filed in May 2013 in Tulsa federal court.

-The estate for another woman who died at the jail, Lisa Salgado, settled its claims in September against Tulsa County for $1.811 million.
+The estate for another woman who died in the jail, Lisa Salgado, settled its claims against Tulsa County in September for $1.811 million.

-For two days before she died, Salgado exhibited symptoms that included chest pains, vomiting, nausea, weakness and hyperventilation, according to court documents.
+For two days before she died, Salgado was having chest pains, vomiting, nausea, weakness and hyperventilation, according to court documents.

-Smolen said another case he litigated involving someone who died at the Tulsa Jail helped pave the way for the more recent jail settlements.
+Smolen said another case he litigated involving someone who died at the Tulsa County jail helped pave the way for the more recent jail settlements.

-The death, that of Elliott Williams in 2011, resulted in a $10 million jury verdict for Williams family.
-The U.S. 10th Circuit Court of Appeals in Denver affirmed the Williams jury verdict after Tulsa County officials appealed.
+The death of Elliott Williams in 2011 resulted in a $10 million jury verdict for Williams' family.
+The 10th U.S. Circuit Court of Appeals in Denver affirmed the jury verdict after Tulsa County officials appealed.

 Smolen said the appellate court “established without question that the medical delivery system at the Tulsa Jail under Glanz was unconstitutional.”

-The appellate court opinion in the Williams case said, in part, that “Glanz was responsible for ... an unconstitutional policy or custom ... of poor training, inadequate staffing and lack of urgency surrounding jail medical care.”
+The appellate court opinion in the Williams case said that “Glanz was responsible for … an unconstitutional policy or custom … of poor training, inadequate staffing and lack of urgency surrounding jail medical care.”

 Smolen said once the 10th Circuit issued its decision “that the jail medical delivery system was unconstitutional under Glanz and he was deliberately indifferent towards the risk it had for inmates, that’s a finding by an appellate court that the jail medical system was unconstitutional in Tulsa County."